Banjo Lessons with Chris Roszell

-I have been playing bluegrass banjo for more than 15 years.
-I have had the good fortune of playing with some of the finest bands from across the country – including Big Fat Gap, Blue Canyon Boys, Mipso, Meadow Mountain, Thunder and Rain, Scott Slay and the Rail, and Mandolin Orange – and some of the premier bluegrass musicians in the country – including members of Leftover Salmon, the Steep Canyon Rangers, Larry Keel, Jon Stickley Trio, Town Mountain, and many more.
+I have been playing bluegrass banjo for more than 20 years.
+I have had the good fortune of playing with some of the finest bands from across the country – including Blue Canyon Boys, Big Fat Gap, Mandolin Orange, Mipso, Meadow Mountain, and Scott Slay and the Rail – and some of the premier bluegrass musicians in the country.

 All the while, I have enjoyed teaching the banjo to a wide variety of students, hoping to instill in them the confidence and ability to play with others and to foster a love for bluegrass music.
-Outside of music, I also led a 7-year career as a middle school math teacher, which gave me the opportunity to spend a lot of time thinking about teaching and how students learn.
+Outside of music, I also led a 7-year career as a middle school math teacher, which gave me the opportunity to spend time – a lot of time – thinking about best practices for teaching and thinking about how students learn.
 I love teaching, I love the banjo, and I’d love to help you in your journey to learn the banjo!

 Why Banjo Lessons with Chris Roszell?

-After teaching banjo lessons to a wide variety of people and teaching math to hundreds of middle-schoolers, I have learned (over and over again!) that everyone learns differently.
+While teaching more than 2000 banjo lessons to a wide variety of people and teaching math to hundreds of middle-schoolers, I have learned – over and over again – that everyone learns differently.
 It is my job to teach in a way that fits your learning style and gets you closer to your goals.

 The Goal: Playing with People

 Sure – it can be enjoyable and relaxing to sit at home and play tunes, but the real joy of bluegrass begins when you are able to play with other people.
 I always encourage my students to work towards the long-term goal of being comfortable playing with other musicians.
 Most of my students have gone on to play bluegrass socially, and a handful have even gone on to join bonafide bluegrass bands!